- Plan your Trip

-- It took Orville and Wilbur only 6 months with to build a "flying machine" in 1903.
-Costs were estimated at $1,000.00.
-100 years later, it took several craftsmen over a year to construct a replica of the infamous 1903 "flying machine".
-The cost were approximately $500,000.
+- It took only 6 months for Orville and Wilbur Wright to build a “flying machine” in 1903, costs were estimated at $1,000.00.
+100 years later, it took several craftsmen over a year to construct a replica of the infamous 1903 aircraft, the cost were approximately $500,000.

 - Duck is ranked as one of the “Top Beaches” in America by the Travel Channel.